CBonnell/draft-housley-lamps-macaddress-on/draft-housley-lamps-macaddress-on.md

 # Introduction

 IEEE 802.1AE [IEEE802.1AE] provides point‑to‑point link‑layer data confidentiality and integrity ("MACsec").
 Deployments that use X.509 certificates for MACsec key establishment frequently need to bind a Media Access Control (MAC) address to a public key when devices lack a stable IP address or operate in media where IP addressing is not yet available.
-The Subject Alternative Name (SAN) and Issuer Alternative Names extensions defined in RFC 5280 [RFC5280] allows an X.509 certificate to contain multiple name forms, but no standard name form exists for MAC addresses.
+The Subject Alternative Name (SAN) and Issuer Alternative Names extensions defined in [RFC5280] allows an X.509 certificate to contain multiple name forms, but no standard name form exists for MAC addresses.

 This document defines a new otherName form "MACAddress".
 The name form carries either a 48‑bit IEEE 802 MAC address (EUI‑48) or a 64‑bit extended identifier (EUI‑64) in an OCTET STRING.
 Additionally, the name form also can convey constraints on EUI-48 or EUI-64 values when included in the Name Constraints extension defined in [RFC5280].
 The new name form enables certificate‑based authentication at layer 2 and facilitates secure provisioning in Internet‑of‑Things and automotive networks.